 People who carry pounds around their waist are usually more likely to suffer from certain health conditions than those who carry their weight mostly in the hip area.
 To determine your waist-to-hip ratio, divide your waist circumference in inches by your hip circumference in inches.
 This ratio can help you determine your body shape and whether you want to take extra steps to limit your risk for obesity-related health issues.
 If the number is above 0.80, you have what is often referred to as an "apple" shape, and if it is below this number, you have more of a "pear" shape, which is healthier.

 If you're concerned about your heart disease risk, your waist-to-height ratio -- your waist circumference in inches divided by your height in inches -- may be a better tool for screening than either BMI or waist circumference alone, according to a review article published in Obesity Reviews in 2012.
 For women, a healthy WHtR is between 0.42 and 0.48, and for men, it's between 0.43 and 0.52.
 Using these calculations, the average American man is overweight; to be at a healthy weight, he needs a waist circumference of between 30 and 36 inches.
-The typical American woman is obese and needs a waist circumference between 27 and 31 inches to be considered a healthy weight.
+The typical American woman has obesity and needs a waist circumference between 27 and 31 inches to be considered a healthy weight.

 Overall Health Implications